Aaron Alpeoria Bradley: Controversy and radical advocacy

+As Bradley took office in the Senate, his enemies never stopped trying to remove him from office.
+They found that Bradley had been convicted of seduction in a Brooklyn court in 1851.
+He was sentenced to imprisonment for two years, and his enemies found someone who was in New York during that time to testify against him to prove that it was true.
+Because of this, Bradley was ineligible for office.
+However, they found many loopholes to the testimony and “seduction was not a felony either in New York or Georgia”.
+Bradley was again eligible for a seat.
+However, due to the pressure, he resigned shrewdly on August 10 so that the seat wouldn't be passed to his opponent.
+It seemed like a difficult journey for Bradley because there were so many people against him, including the newspapers.
+Through many oppositions, Bradley was resilient and decided to take it one more step and run for Congress.

-Soon after his arrival in Savannah, Georgia, in 1865, Bradley began to openly criticize the treatment of blacks during slavery, and demanded retroactive reparations to the year of enslavement.
+Soon after his arrival in Savannah, Georgia, in 1865, Bradley began to openly criticize the treatment of blacks during slavery, and demanded reparations to the year of enslavement.
 He was a vocal critic of social injustices, including police brutality, as reflected in this quote from a speech he gave at New Street Baptist Church in Savannah: "The reign of police clubs and police authority would be abolished,” and a blow would be struck “which would stun even the policemen."
 He also organized protests about General William Tecumseh Sherman's Special Field Orders No. 15.
 This ultimately resulted in the government bringing criminal sedition charges against him.

 Bradley fought against segregation with a petition in Federal Court requesting an injunction of operations against the Baltimore City Passenger Railway.
 The railway company had a policy of forcing blacks to stand on an uncovered platform outside of the covered portion of the railway car.
 After the original petitioners withdrew their complaints, Bradley filed an amended petition against the railway company alleging “that the street car company refused to let him ride in violation of his privileges and immunities under Article IV, took private property without compensation, and maintained a common nuisance in violation of privileges granted from the government for use of its highways without regard to color or race."